OfItselfSo/LineGrinder/README.md

 ### Home Page and Compiled Binary
 The home page for this project can be found at [http://www.OfItselfSo.com/LineGrinder/LineGrinder.php](http://www.OfItselfSo.com/LineGrinder/LineGrinder.php).
 A compiled binary is available in zipped format on the home page for those who do not wish to compile their own copy.

-### Note
-As of Dec 12, 2021 LineGrinder is back under active development.
-Aperture Macros now work.
-The Gerber X2 Spec is partially supported but further work needs to be done.

 ## Capabilities

     * Converts Gerber format plot files into GCode files which will engrave isolation cuts around the PCB traces.